Best Monitors for Mac for Remote Work in 2026

 3. Dell UltraSharp U2723QE — Best Value for Mac Remote Work

-The Dell UltraSharp U2723QE is the most practical all-around monitor for Mac remote workers who don’t need 5K sharpness.
-At 4K on a 27-inch panel, text is sharp enough for all-day reading.
-The IPS Black panel produces deeper blacks than standard IPS — useful for video calls where the background behind you appears on screen, and helpful for anyone who does video review work.
+The Dell UltraSharp U2723QE is the most practical all-around pick for Mac remote workers who don’t need 5K sharpness.
+At 4K on a 27-inch IPS Black panel, text is sharp for all-day reading.
+IPS Black technology produces deeper blacks than standard IPS — useful for video calls where your background shows on screen, and helpful for video or photo review.

-The factory calibration (Delta E under 2) means colors are accurate out of the box for photo review, design approval, and any work where what you see on screen needs to match what clients or colleagues see.
-The 90W USB-C power delivery is sufficient for MacBook Pro 14-inch at full load, though MacBook Pro 16-inch users may find the battery draws down slightly under sustained CPU and GPU workloads.
+The factory calibration (Delta E under 2) means accurate colors out of the box for photo review, design approval, or any work where on-screen color needs to match what clients see.
+The 90W USB-C power delivery handles MacBook Pro 14-inch at full load.

-The built-in Ethernet port is the hidden advantage that many remote workers overlook.
-Plug the Dell’s single USB-C cable into your MacBook, and you get: 4K display, 90W charging, USB hub access, and a wired Ethernet connection.
-For home workers who have had trouble with Wi-Fi interruptions during video calls, moving to wired network via a monitor dock like this one solves the reliability problem without buying a separate dock.
+The built-in Ethernet port is what sets this monitor apart from most competitors.
+Plug the Dell’s single USB-C cable into your MacBook and you get 4K display, 90W charging, USB hub access, and wired Ethernet simultaneously.
+For remote workers who’ve had Wi-Fi interruptions during calls, switching to wired via this monitor solves the reliability problem without buying a separate dock.
+At $519, the U2723QE delivers factory-calibrated 4K, full USB-C docking, and IPS Black quality for a fraction of the 5K options.

 4. BenQ PD2725U — Best for Dual-Computer Mac Setups